Cody Stamann

-Cody James Stamann (born November 9, 1989) is an American mixed martial artist currently competing in the Featherweight division of the Ultimate Fighting Championship.
+Cody Stamann (born November 9, 1989) is an American mixed martial artist who competed in the Featherweight division of the Ultimate Fighting Championship.

 Background

 Stamann was born in Grand Rapids, Michigan and attended Grand Valley State University, where he competed in wrestling.
 Stamann also began boxing in high school at the age of 16.
 When MMA was introduced to Michigan, he was encouraged by his mother to transition to train MMA as a way to keep him out of trouble in life.

 Mixed martial arts career

 Early career

 Stamann amassed an amateur record of 19–1 with seven titles before turning professional in 2010.
 After compiling a professional record of 14–1, fighting mostly in the Midwest region of United States for Knockout Promotions, Michiana Fight League, Triple X Cagefighting and Hoosier Fight Club, prior to joining the UFC, as well as Warrior Xtreme Cagefighting (WXC), Michigans oldest and largest MMA league.